UK Family Visa from Ireland

-For Irish family members to join you in the United Kingdom, for longer than six months, they will require a specific visa that falls under the UK family category of visa.
+For Irish family members to join you in the United Kingdom for longer than six months, they may require a specific visa that falls under the UK family category of visa.
 There a number of UK family visas and you should consider which one is most suitable for your situation.

 For assistance with obtaining a UK family visa, call (+353) 061 518 025 or fill out our contact form.